FAQ

 How do comments work?

-Every blog post on Bubbles gets a corresponding post on our Fediverse account (@bubbles@social.bubbles.town).
-When you comment, you're replying to that post from your Fediverse account.
-Your reply shows up on Bubbles.
-Other Fediverse users can see and reply to it from their own apps too.
+Every blog post on Bubbles gets a corresponding post on @bubbles@social.bubbles.town.
+Reply to that post from your Fediverse account, and your comment shows up on Bubbles.

 Are comments moderated?